BibekSubediCR7/fleet-inventory-data-analysis/README.md

 - Reconstructed incorrectly imported **department names** using **Flash Fill**
 - Removed unnecessary columns after consolidation

-📄 Cleaned dataset:

 ---

-## 📈 Part 2: Data Analysis Using Pivot Tables
+## 📈 Part 2: Data Cleaning & Analysis Using Pivot Tables (Separate Dataset)

-After cleaning, the dataset was analyzed to summarize fleet inventory distribution.
+A second fleet inventory dataset was provided in CSV format.
+This dataset was cleaned and analyzed to summarize equipment distribution across departments.

-### 🔹 Table Formatting & Summary Statistics
+### Data Preparation
+- Imported raw CSV file into Excel
-- Converted the dataset into an **Excel Table**
+- Formatted the dataset as an **Excel Table**
+- Cleaned inconsistencies and formatting issues
+- Ensured numerical fields were correctly structured for analysis

+### Summary Statistics
 - Used **AutoSum** to calculate:
   - Sum
   - Average